-- 1. Programs that will remain administered by and through NJCEP. - a.
-Residential New Construction ("RNC"); - b.
-Commercial and Industrial ("C&I") Buildings New Construction ("C&I NC" or "SmartStart NC"); - c.
-C&I Buildings: Pay for Performance ("P4P") New Construction ("P4P NC"); - d.
-C&I Buildings: Customer Tailored Energy Efficiency Program ("CTEEP" or "Cust Tailored"), as to new construction only; - e.
-C&I Buildings: Large Energy Users Program ("LEUP"); - f.
-Local Government Energy Audit ("LGEA"); - g.
-Combined Heat and Power Fuel Cells ("CHP-FC"); and - h.
-Renewable Energy (i.e., solar) Programs ("RE").
+- The same new construction programs that were being conducted during FY22 (i.e., the Residential New Construction ("RNC"), Commercial and Industrial ("C&I") Buildings -New Construction ("C&I NC" or "SmartStart NC"); C&I Buildings: Pay for Performance ("P4P") - New Construction ("P4P NC"); and C&I Buildings: Customer Tailored Energy Efficiency Program for new construction ("CTEEP NC" or "Cust Tailored")) until they are transitioned into a redesigned New Construction ("NC") Program being developed in consultation with Board Staff.
+Following stakeholder and public input, and subject to Board approval, Board Staff anticipates the redesigned NC Program would launch later in FY23.
+Among other things, the redesigned program would be an improved platform providing incentives in many ways similar to those currently provided by the FY22 new construction programs, which FY22 programs will continue to run unchanged from FY22 until they transition out of existence into the NC Program. - 2.
+C&I Buildings: Large Energy Users Program ("LEUP"). - 3.
+Local Government Energy Audit ("LGEA") Program. - 4.
+Combined Heat and Power Fuel Cells ("CHP-FC"). - 5.
+Renewable Energy ("RE") (i.e., solar) Programs ("Solar Programs").